syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To hideNode particular node in TreeView.
+To hide a particular node in TreeView.

 <table class="params">
 <thead>